10 Tips for Beginner Surfers – Lucy Campbell

-Want to get into surfing but not sure where to start? dryrobe ambassador and 6 X National Women’s Surf Champion Lucy Campbell shares her advice for girls looking to get out there in the water for the first time.
+Want to get into surfing but not sure where to start? dryrobe® ambassador and 7 X National Women’s Surf Champion Lucy Campbell shares her advice for anyone looking to get out there in the water for the first time.

 Having grown up with the beach on her doorstep, Devon-based Lucy has been surfing since she was 10 and is now a pro surfer on the WSL Women’s Qualifying Series, a multiple English and British Women’s surf champion and has represented her country in competitions around the globe.